 Why it is important to hand in lost items

-If a finder hands in a lost item to police or an authoritative body (such as the management of an establishment where the item was found), the finder’s action demonstrates an intention to not fraudulently keep the item for him or herself.
+It is important that all members of the public are aware that finding money or other items – and failing to take reasonable steps to find the rightful owner – may constitute stealing property.
+According to finders law, a finder hands in a lost item to police or an authoritative body (such as the management of an establishment where the item was found), the finder’s action demonstrates an intention to not fraudulently keep the item for him or herself.
 Rather, the finder has fulfilled his or her legal obligation to take reasonable steps to reunite the lost item with the owner.

 Under section 391 (2), to convert an item is fraudulent, and thus stealing, if the possessor demonstrates any of the following intents: